-Parameter Description Image Select the V Series node image file.
-Flavor Select the form of the V Series node.
-Management Network For the V Series Node, the Management Network is what is used by the V Series Controller to communicate with the V Series Nodes.
+Parameter Description Image Select the GigaVUE V Series node image file.
+Flavor Select the form of the GigaVUE V Series node.
+Management Network For the GigaVUE V Series Node, the Management Network is what is used by the GigaVUE V Series Controller to communicate with the GigaVUE V Series Nodes.
 Select the management network ID.
 Note: When both IPv4 and IPv6 addresses are available, IPv6 address is preferred, however if IPv6 address is not reachable then IPv4 address is used.
 Data Network Click Add to add additional networks.
-This is the network that the GigaVUE Cloud Suite V Series node uses to communicate with the monitoring tools.
-Multiple networks are supported.
-Tool Subnet-Select a tool subnet, this is the default subnet that the GigaVUE-FM use to egress traffic to your tools.
+This is the network that the GigaVUE V Series node uses to communicate with the monitoring tools.
+Multiple networks are supported. • Tool Subnet -Select a tool subnet, this is the default subnet that the GigaVUE-FM use to egress traffic to your tools.
 This subnet must have proper connectivity to your endpoint.
-IP Address Type Private-A private IP can be used when GigaVUE-FM, the G-vTAP Controller, or the GigaVUE V Series Proxy/Controller, or the V Series node 2 reside inside the same project.
-Floating -A floating IP address specified here will be where V Series node 2x.x can be directly managed by GigaVUE-FM or can optionally managed by controllers.
-But for V Series node 1, a controller is mandatory.
-Network 1-Select a network type.
-Note: For OVS Mirroring or OVS Mirroring + DPDK deployments, must select Floating in the Data Network section and then specify the IPs in the Floating IPs field.
-You can have multiple Floating IPs.
-Note: A provider network that is able to receive the monitored traffic may also be used here for OVS Mirroring and OVS Mirroring + DPDK.
+IP Address Type Private-A private IP can be used when GigaVUE-FM, the G-vTAP Controller, or the GigaVUE V Series Controller, or the V Series node 2 reside inside the same project. • Floating -A floating IP address specified here will be where GigaVUE V Series node 1 can be managed by GigaVUE-FM and controllers.
+Network 1-Select a network type. • For OVS Mirroring or OVS Mirroring + DPDK deployments, must select Floating in the Data Network section and then specify the IPs in the Floating IPs field.
+You can have multiple Floating IPs. • A network provider that is able to receive the monitored traffic may also be used here for OVS Mirroring and OVS Mirroring + DPDK.
 In this case, you would not need to provide a floating IP; but could select "private" and choose the provider network.
 Tag(s) (Optional) The key name and value that helps to identify the G-vTAP Controller instances in your environment.
 For example, you might have G-vTAP Controllers deployed in many regions.
 To distinguish these G-vTAP Controllers based on the regions, you can provide a name (also known as a tag) that is easy to identify such as us-west-2-gvtap-controllers.
-To add a tag: a.
-Click Add .